svenbuder/ANU_ASTR4006_Week6_Tutorial/README.md

-# ASTR4006 Tutorial (Monday 28 March 2020):
-## Chemistry and Dynamics of the Milky Way
+# ASTR4006 Tutorial (Monday 28 March 2020): Chemistry and Dynamics of the Milky Way

+This Tutorial incldues 2 files that you need to download to your computer:
+- APOGEE_DR17_Tutorial.fits
+- ASTR4006_MilkyWay_Tutorial.ipynb or (if you do not use Jupyter): ASTR4006_MilkyWay_Tutorial.py

 Notebook and FITS-file "APOGEE_DR17_Tutorial.fits" need to be in the same location